barakbbn/WpfMart/README.md

 # WpfMart Help
-Help on [WpfMart](https://www.nuget.org/packages/WpfMart/) nuget packge.
+Help on [WpfMart](https://www.nuget.org/packages/WpfMart/) NuGet Package.

 # WpfMart
 A set of WPF helpers and utilities such as value converters, markup-extensions, behaviors, etc.